jicool91/EnergyPlanet/docs/archive/2025-10-30/ui-architecture/Design-Tokens.md

 | **Shadows & glows** | `--shadow-sm`, `--shadow-lg`, `--shadow-glow-card`, etc. | Provide depth cues for cards and modals. | Align new layout surfaces to reuse these tokens.
 | **Safe area** | `--safe-area-*`, `--tg-safe-area-*`, `--tg-content-safe-area-*` | Populated from Telegram viewport events (`useSafeArea`). | Critical for notch/inset support per Telegram UX guidance.

-Add new tokens in `design-tokens.css` first, then expose them in Tailwind and components.
+Add new tokens in `tokens.css` first, then expose them in Tailwind and components.

 ---